jmcmenamy/6.5830_final_project/README.md

 ## Running Godb and removing metadata files between runs

 - `./rundb.sh "\i ../tpch_raw_data/catalog.txt"` will remove all .dat, Stat.txt, and Info.txt files in tpch_raw_data/ between runs.
 This makes it easier to do many trials.
 Just change the command within the quotes for the first input you want to put into godb.
-If you get an error running the script, do `chmod +x rundb.sh`
+If you get an error running the script, do `chmod +x rundb.sh`.
+- `./wrapdb.sh "\i ../tpch_raw_data/catalog.txt"` will enter a loop that repeatedly takes a user input for a command to run in godb.
+Once it has this input, it will run the equivalent of rundb.sh, restarting godb and remoting all the .dat, Stat.txt, and Info.txt files, and then running the user provided command.
+This can be helpful to run fresh trials for different queries quickly.
+If you get an error running the script, do `chmod +x wrapdb.sh`.